Charity Council

 Composition of the Council

-12 members are from the people sector, chosen for their expertise in accountancy, corporate governance, law, media and information technology.
-They are also involved in volunteer and charity work in varied fields such as arts and heritage, community, education, health and social services.
-The other 3 members are representatives from the Sector Administrators, namely that of Ministry of Education, Ministry of Health and Ministry of Social and Family Development.
+Of these, 12 members are drawn from the people sector and were selected for their expertise in areas such as audit, corporate governance, finance, law, media, and information technology.
+They are also involved in volunteer and charity work in varied fields such as education, health and social services.
+The remaining three members are representatives from Ministry of Education, Ministry of Health, and National Council of Social Service.

 |